musejs/scenic-route/README.md

 in PHP and the other is in node.js, scenic-route's implementation logic is its own, and adheres to the conventions found in other musejs components.

-One of the musejs conventions found here is the concept of drivers.
+One musejs convention found here is the concept of drivers.
 Scenic-route ships with two: HttpDriver and ExpressDriver.
 HttpDriver is the default, and it is *fast*.
 Its tree-based structure is approximately 15% faster than Express.js, while accommodating for almost every use-case of Express.